icu-heart/publication-extras/statistical_analysis_plans/WP2.md

 We will use information from our change quantification output, alongside baseline or endpoint features, to identify MI.
 We will investigate a range of techniques including
 * A statistical assessment of the feature trajectory e.g. applying thresholds for ischaemia or looking for points of inflection
 * Unsupervised learning such as clustering of patients and labelling of clusters based on expert assessment in conjunction with 12-lead ECG from MUSE and/or lab biomarker data
-* Classification of e.g. “MI” vs “no-MI”, or types of MI/ischaemia by statistical models (e.g. logistic regression) and AI models (e.g. support vector machines, random forests and neural networks)
+* Classification of e.g. "MI" vs "no-MI", or types of MI/ischaemia by statistical models (e.g. logistic regression) and AI models (e.g. support vector machines, random forests and neural networks)